lokothodida/gs-plugin-sdk/README.md

 ```

 ### path
-Get the canonical path to the plugin folder
+Get the canonical path to your plugin's folder

 ```php
 include $plugin->path() . 'somefile.php';